String Instruction At Mo's Fullerton Music

 My most beloved instrument has always been the 5 string banjo and I was forging into uncharted territories with the instrument in the late 1980s.
 You can see me performing with 'Shrink-To-Fit" on banjo by clicking here.

 I produced an album (on vinyl!) called Sea to Sea and then a Cassette ('remember those?) called "Banjo in a Breifcase" which showcased the banjo in an alternative rock format.
-I then moved to Southern CA to persue this project in hopes of becoming the world's 1st rock star on the banjo.
+I then moved to Southern CA to pursue this project in hopes of becoming the world's 1st rock star on the banjo.
 (A title which was destined to be held by the great Bela Fleck)

 I recorded more of this music in Southern CA with Gold Record Producer Richard Mouser and was on my way to showcasing the project in LA when things took a dramatic downturn.
 A nagging right hand overuse injury called Focal Dystonia (click for more details of my saga) slowed my playing to a crawl and after consulting every sort of medical specialist, alternative medicine specialist, Carpal Tunnel MDs and some other goons and Gurus I eventually had to give up this particular dream.
 I did however, press a CD collection of the best of these works entitled "If I'm Alive", a few of which are still available in the Albums page of my personal website. (sound-clips are there as well)